Corwin-dev/snake/README.md

 # snake
-Snake game, for practicing object oriented JavaScript.
+A simple Snake game that I make for practice.